2024 Wisconsin State Assembly election: District 24

 Incumbent Republican Paul Melotik was moved into the 22nd district due to redistricting.
 Fellow Republican Janel Brandtjen was running for re-election after being moved into this district due to redistricting.
 She faced Dan Knodl, state senator and former representative for this district in the primary.
 Brandtjen had previously represented the 22nd district prior to redistricting and had run against Knodl in the 2023 special election for the 8th Senate district.
 Brandtjen has been subject to controversy due to her combative relationship with the Republican Caucus and repeated attempts to decertify Joe Biden's victory in the 2020 United States presidential election.
 Due to her controversies she was barred from attending Assembly Republican closed caucus meetings in November 2022.
 Additionally, she was charged with a felony by the Wisconsin Ethics Commission for an alleged plot to skirt campaign finance laws, though charges have not yet been brought.
 In May 2024 Brandtjen was endorsed by Donald Trump.
-Knodl, having originally represented this district from 2009 to 2023, claimed a desire to run again to give the assembly "a conservative who is respected by his colleagues," as Brandtjen had been barred from closed caucus meetings due to a lack of trust.
-Knodl also ran again as to avoid a primary in the Senate with colleague Duey Stroebel.
+Knodl, having originally represented this district from 2009 to 2023, claimed a desire to run again to give the assembly "a conservative who is respected by his colleagues", as Brandtjen had been barred from closed caucus meetings due to a lack of trust.
+Knodl also ran again as to avoid a primary in the Senate with fellow state senator Duey Stroebel.
 Knodl defeated Brandtjen by a 30 point margin.
 He defeated Democrat William Walter, head of Our Wisconsin Revolution, in the general election.